openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/supported_model_formats.md

 In the Python API, these options are provided as three separate methods:
 ``read_model()``, ``compile_model()``, and ``convert_model()``.
-The ``convert_model()`` method enables you to perform additional adjustments to the model, such as: setting shapes, changing model input types or layouts, cutting parts of the model, freezing inputs etc. For a detailed description of the conversion process, see the
+The ``convert_model()`` method enables you to perform additional adjustments to the model, such as setting shapes, changing model input types or layouts, cutting parts of the model, freezing inputs, etc. For a detailed description of the conversion process, see the
 :doc:`model conversion guide <openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide>`.